Daily Advocate, Greenville OH - www.dailyadvocate.com

 SPORTS

-NEW MADISON – Bradford rallied late against Tri-Village Friday night, but the 20-point deficit the Railroaders had surrendered was too much to o...

-Versailles’ Justin Ahrens, Mississinawa Valley’s Kelsie Hunt named athletes of the week
+Mississinawa Valley’s Mikayla Stump, Ethan Bowman named athletes of the week

-DARKE COUNTY – Two basketball players who are putting up huge numbers are this week’s Daily Advocate athletes of the week.The Daily Advoca...
+DARKE COUNTY – Two Mississinawa Valley basketball players who have excelled despite their teams’ struggles are this week’s Daily Adv...

 MULTIMEDIA - PHOTO STORE